davecparker/code12/API.md

 ### obj.setText()
 ```
-obj.setText( String s )
+obj.setText( String text )
 ```
-Set the text of an object.
+Set the text of an object to `text`.
 If the object is a text object, setting the text will cause the visible text to change.
 For other object types, the text is simply stored in the object (See `obj.getText( )` above).